How to Solve 3 Painful Network Performance Issues

 Network performance issues come in all shapes and sizes and can require vast amounts of time and resources to solve.
 The one thing that unites all network performance woes is the fact that network operations (NetOps) teams need to do everything in their power to correct the problem before it impacts end-user experiences and the proverbial bottom line.

-Here are three examples of painful network performance issues you’re likely to encounter this year, and how to handle them:
+Here are three painful network performance issue examples you’re likely to encounter this year, and how to handle them:

 1. Horrible VoIP / Unified Communications Interruptions